 Although the Republican River Basin Wide Plan requires a five-year periodic evaluation for the technical analysis to determine the impact of the groundwater allocation, Lower Republican NRD always reviews pumping and allocations to comply with the Integrated Management Plan (IMP) while balancing the allocations so that it does not restrict the economic vitality of the NRD or the region, which is consistent with the mission of the Republican River Basin-Wide Plan.
-Lower Republican NRD does not have authority to manage irrigation district allotments.
-However, the NRD would support the irrigation districts, their sponsors, and their sponsor's partners in evaluating additional storage of flood water within existing facilities that could be reserved for irrigation supply, aquatic habitat, and recreation.
-Lower Republican NRD supports NBID and the USBR's effort to develop a lake level management plan with the United States Army Corps of Engineers (USACE).
-The USACE Kansas City District reservoirs have this implemented.
-For example, the lake level management plan at Lovewell Reservoir supports the operation of Kansas Bostwick Irrigation District (KBID).
+Lower Republican NRD does not have authority to manage surface water irrigation district allotments, but does support the irrigation districts, their sponsors, and their sponsor's partners in evaluating additional storage of flood water.